clean-code-craft-tcq-1/current-ranges-cpp-virendrasjhala/README.md

 **failing** test : only calling function -> sortCurrentSamples(currentSamples);
 				    no definition fot the function.
-**passing** test : provided definition for the above funtion with return bool.
+**passing** test : provided definition for the above funtion with return vector.